FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

 For the Circles model, we simply need to randomly scatter an amount of agents within the environment bounds.
 Therefore, we can simply generate agents according to some of the environment properties we defined earlier.

 Similar to agent functions, the C++ API defines initialisation functions using :c:macro:`FLAMEGPU_INIT_FUNCTION`, which takes a single argument of the function's name.
-Python in contrast has native functions, so they are defined differently, a subclass of ``pyflamegpu.HostFunctionCallback`` must be created, which implements the method ``def run(self, FLAMEGPU):``.
+Python in contrast has native functions, so they are defined differently, a subclass of ``pyflamegpu.HostFunction`` must be created, which implements the method ``def run(self, FLAMEGPU):``.

 Initialisation function's have access to the :class:`HostAPI<flamegpu::HostAPI>`, the host counter-part to the :class:`DeviceAPI<flamegpu::DeviceAPI>` present in agent functions.
 It has similar functionality, with a few additional features: agent variable reductions, setting environment properties.